Please click on the relevant question to read more information

 All clubs, trips and activities offered to pupils at St Matthew’s are available to pupils with special educational needs.
 For some pupils ‘reasonable adjustments’ may need to be made.
 This is always done in partnership with families and carers.
 St Matthew’s offers a range of extra-curricular activities which are run either by school staff or external clubs and these can change on a half termly basis.
 Up to date club information is available from the school office.
 When necessary small group activities, buddy systems and/or adult-led activities are arranged at break times to support pupils with special educational needs.
 Key Stage 2 pupils have access to sports coaches at lunchtimes and they are equipped to support all pupils, including those with special education needs.

 3g.
 Support that is available for improving the emotional and social development of pupils with special educational needs

-For some pupils with the most need for help in this area we also can provide the following e.g. time-out space for pupil to use when upset or agitated, mentor time with member of senior leadership team or an referral to external agencies such as CAHMS, Education Psychology or counselling.
+For some pupils with the most need for help in this area we also can provide the following e.g. time-out space for pupils to use when upset or agitated, mentor time with members of the senior leadership team or a referral to external agencies such as CAMHS, Education Psychology or counselling.